OUT OF THIN AIR

 MOUNTAIN VILLAGE

 We are pleased to invite you to Mountain Village, an exhibition by Sebastian Acker and Phil Thompson.
-The artists show works from their often surreal-looking journey through China’s copy-laden landscape, where not only have they erected sections of European cities, but also built a replica of an entire Austrian village.
-By way of comparing and juxtaposing the Chinese copycat towns with their European originals, the artists are ultimately questioning the Western obsession with originality and authenticity.
+The artists present works from their often surreal journey through China’s copy-laden landscape, where not only have they erected sections of European cities, but also built a replica of an entire Austrian village.
+By juxtaposing the Chinese copycat towns with their European originals, the artists explore questions around Western notions of originality and authenticity.